matfolio/Wren-Kitchen-MVP/README.md

 ## Scenario
 The fields are green and Wren are venturing out to become a shepherd.

-Your task is to extend the provided code with functionality and logic to create a 'field', add sheep to the field and allow the sheep to breed.
+The task involves creating a 'field', adding sheep to the field and allowing the sheep to breed based on probability defined.

 ### Implementation